-Parameters for the Policy-based Password Management
+Parameters for the Policy-based Login Security

-- userprofile\database(string)
+- userprofile_database(string)

 Specifies the name of the database to which the background worker process connects.
 This parameter must specify a connectable database name.
-You cannot use the pseudo database "replication".
 If you omit this parameter, then it is assumed to be "postgres".